 Nestled on the rugged slopes of Mount Etna in Sicily, the Cirneco dell'Etna stands as a testament to the enduring connection between humans and their canine companions.
 This elegant and ancient breed has a rich history, distinctive appearance, and a charm that has captivated dog enthusiasts for centuries.

 The Cirneco dell'Etna's roots trace back to ancient times, making it one of the oldest dog breeds in existence.
-The breed's origins can be linked to the Phoenician and Egyptian civilizations, with evidence suggesting that these dogs were brought to Sicily by these seafaring peoples.
+The breed's origins can be linked to the Phoenician and Egyptian civilisations, with evidence suggesting that these dogs were brought to Sicily by these seafaring peoples.
 Over the centuries, the Cirneco adapted to the challenging terrain of Mount Etna, evolving into a resilient and agile hunting dog.

 Cirnecos boast a short and fine coat that lies close to their body, providing protection without impeding their agility.
 The breed's coat is easy to maintain, requiring minimal grooming.
 Cirneco dell'Etnas come in various shades of fawn, from light sand to deep chestnut, and may have white markings on the chest, feet, and face.
 Their large, expressive eyes and distinctive, upright ears contribute to their alert and intelligent expression.